gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 Now, as an internal API, a lot of the code I’m going to show you might break in the future.

-But the point of this article is the technique itself, not the specific code I’m going to use.
+But the point of this post is the technique itself, not the specific code I’m going to use.
 The code is just an example of what’s possible!

 I’ll show you exactly how I figured it out, so you can do the same if it breaks.